castorini/anserini/docs/experiments-covid.md

 # Anserini: Experiments on [COVID-19 Open Research Dataset](https://pages.semanticscholar.org/coronavirus-research)

-This document describes the steps to index the [COVID-19 Open Research Dataset](https://pages.semanticscholar.org/coronavirus-research)
+This document describes the steps to index the [COVID-19 Open Research Dataset](https://pages.semanticscholar.org/coronavirus-research) from AI2.
+If you don't want to bother building the indexes yourself, we have pre-built indexes that you can directly download (see below).
+If you want a very low cost way to get started, check out our [Colab demo using the Title + Abstract Index](https://colab.research.google.com/drive/1mrapJp6-RIB-3u6FaJVa4WEwFdEBOcTe).

 ## Data Prep